flaviocopes/vuehandbook/09-vue-css/index.md

 </style>
 ```

-You can assign multiple classes either adding two classes to `paragraphClass` in this case, or by using an array:
+You can assign multiple classes either adding two classes to `paragraphClass` in this case or by using an array:

 ```html
 <template>